steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

 #### Commit
 ### General
     Refactor Home/Index to use a template.
-        Pass and array of example models.
+        Pass an array of example models.
+        Or use a particular project?
     Enhance the Models page to add more information (images?).
+    Use Description in Models page.
+    Remove static images of landing page models.

     Bootstrap
         Theme colors.
 What is the proper way to create a color palette?
         Tooltips